bup/bup/Documentation/bup-midx.md

     already exist.
 This will result in the fastest backup performance, but may take a long time to run.

+--max-files
+:   maximum number of .idx files to open at a time.
+You
+    can use this if you have an especially small number of file descriptors available, so that midx can complete (though possibly non-optimally) even if it can't open all your .idx files at once.
+The default value of this option should be fine for most people.

 # EXAMPLE